Holiday Accommodation: Choosing the right one for you

 Pros and cons of staying in a hostel:

 - Very social, for those who like to meet new people and hear ‘campfire stories’!

 - Ideal for travellers who will want to budget expenses

 - Cheap prices, it’s hard to beat the average hostel price

 - Gain new knowledge and experience as you’ll generally meet travellers who can offer a lot of insight about the place you are in and other places you haven’t yet gone.

-- Living with multiple people who are constantly changing and moving isn’t everyone’s desired accommodation experience.
+- Living with (potentially) multiple people who are constantly changing and moving isn’t everyone’s desired accommodation experience

 - Safety.
-You don’t know the people you meet, so while socialising is great, make sure your possessions are safe and the room you're staying in is also secure when you are not around.
+You don’t know the people you meet, so while socialising is great, make sure your possessions are safe and the room you are staying in is also secure when you aren’t around

 B&B (bed and breakfast)